Indian Institute of Horticultural Research: Arka Samachar

-For the benefit of the farmers and other stakeholders and also to share and showcase various latest horticultural production technologies, the institute brings out monthly program on its YouTube channel[11] in seven languages viz., Hindi, Kannada, Telugu, Tamil, Marathi, Malayalam & Odia.
-The programme episodes will be made live every month on second Friday with the new content coinciding with the monthly horticultural operations in the country.
+The institute broadcasts a monthly program on its YouTube channel[11] in Hindi, Kannada, Telugu, Tamil, Marathi, Malayalam and Odia.
+Released on the second Friday of each month, the episodes feature current horticultural production technologies and seasonal farming operations.

 Scholarly societies

 The institute houses two scholarly societies viz., Society for Promotion of Horticulture (SPH]) which publishes Journal of Horticultural Sciences (JHS) and Association for Advancement for Pest Management of Horticultural Ecosystems (AAPMHE) which publishes Pest Management In Horticultural Ecosystems (PMHE) peer-reviewed journals to communicate the latest research outputs publicly in open access mode.